Costa Rican Caribbean Chicken

 About Costa Rican Caribbean Chicken

-This Caribbean chicken is popular in the Costa Rican province of Limon, which site on the southeastern side of the country.
+This Caribbean chicken is popular in the Costa Rican province of Limon, which sits on the southeastern side of the country.
 Popular tourist destinations in this area include Puerto Viejo, Cahuita, and Cahuita National Park, and to the far north, Tortuguero.
-The weather in this region tends to be very different from the

-The cuisine on the Caribbean has different influences, and this results in more use of yellow curry powder combined with Salsa Lizano, and an increased use of coconut milk.
+The cuisine in the Caribbean has different influences, and this results in more use of yellow curry powder combined with Salsa Lizano, and an increased use of coconut milk.

 This chicken can be served as part of a Costa Rican casado, or with the traditional “rice and beans” recipe which is almost like a spicy sweet gallo pinto.